-Texas Tech University Health Science Center El Paso (TTUHSC El Paso) is the only health sciences center along the U.S.-Mexico border that provides the opportunities and environment for direct intellectual and interpersonal exchanges among nursing, medical, and graduate research students on one campus.
+Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso) is the only health sciences center along the U.S.-Mexico border that provides the opportunities and environment for direct intellectual and interpersonal exchanges among nursing, medical, dental and graduate research students on one campus.

-It is the fourth university in the Texas Tech University System and is comprised of three schools: the Paul L. Foster School of Medicine, Gayle Greve Hunt School of Nursing and the Graduate School of Biomedical Sciences and the Woody L. Hunt School of Dental Medicine.
+It is the fourth of five universities in the Texas Tech University System and is comprised of four schools: the Paul L. Foster School of Medicine, the Gayle Greve Hunt School of Nursing, the L. Frederick Francis Graduate School of Biomedical Sciences and the Woody L. Hunt School of Dental Medicine.

-Our physicians, clinics, and partnering hospitals provide over $33 million in free health care services to the El Paso community every year.
+Our physicians, clinics and partnering hospitals provide over $33 million in uncompensated health care services to the El Paso community every year.

 The Gayle Greve Hunt School of Nursing was established to counteract a long-term shortage of nurses who provide care to this medically underserved area.
 The school prepares its nursing students to meet the challenges of today’s complex health care environment by providing the unique experience of interdisciplinary teamwork.
 Our graduates also are experts in caring for patients not only at the bedside but in the community where the focus is on health and prevention of illness and disease.

 The L. Frederick Francis Graduate School of Biomedical Sciences provides a wealth of opportunities for students to develop and enhance their scientific interests and to prepare a base of knowledge and experience to pursue successful careers in biomedical research and related fields.
 Our formula for success includes comprehensive coursework, sustained laboratory experiences, and training in scholarship and inter-professional teamwork while in school, so that our students are prepared for their professional futures.